Jury selection begins in suit over lacrosse player's death

 AP Legal Affairs Writer

 CHARLOTTESVILLE, Va.
-(AP) — Jury selection began Monday in the civil trial of a man who was convicted of second-degree murder in the 2010 death of University of Virginia lacrosse player Yeardley Love.
+(AP) — A jury was selected Monday in the civil trial of a man who was convicted of second-degree murder in the 2010 death of University of Virginia lacrosse player Yeardley Love.

-The lawsuit seeks $29.5 million in compensatory damages and $1 million in punitive damages.
+Eleven jurors were chosen to hear the case, including seven regular jurors and four alternates.
+The trial in Charlottesville Circuit Court is expected to last about eight days.
+Opening statements are expected Tuesday.

-Love, of Cockeysville, Maryland, and Huguely, of Chevy Chase, Maryland, were both seniors who were weeks away from graduating.
-They were known for their play on UVA’s nationally ranked men’s and women’s lacrosse teams, but they were also known for their volatile relationship.
+Love, of Cockeysville, Maryland, and Huguely, of Chevy Chase, Maryland, were both seniors who were weeks away from graduation.
+They were known for their play on UVA’s nationally ranked men’s and women’s lacrosse teams, but also for their volatile relationship.

 Prosecutors said Huguely kicked a hole in Love’s bedroom door, then beat her after a day of golf and binge drinking, enraged that she had had a relationship with a lacrosse player from North Carolina.